igibally/HR-System/README.md

-How to run
+How to run:

-docker build -t employee-managment-system  .
+1- docker build -t employee-managment-system  .

-docker compose-up
+2- docker compose-up

-you can access the
+you can access the endpoints:

 http://localhot:8080/v1/employees  for (add-get) employees